ZahariCheyrekov/bookreads/README.md

 # <p id="project-structure">Project Structure</p>
   - Client
-    - api
+    - api - for all of the project api requests
-    - assets
+    - assets - for project assets
-    - components
+    - components - all of the components used in multiple places
-    - constants
+    - constants - all of the project constant variables
-    - contexts
+    - contexts - all of the project contexts
-    - features
+    - features - all of the project features (authentication, books, genres and profile)
-    - hooks
+    - hooks - all of the custom hooks
-    - layouts
+    - layouts - for every partial code used by many components
-    - lib
+    - lib - for 3rd party libraries and their configuration files
-    - pages
+    - pages - for all of the application pages that does not store complicated logic
-    - services
+    - services - for each application service and its requests
-    - utils
+    - utils - that contains functions used in multiple files
-    - validation
+    - validation - stores validation functions

   - Server
-    - config
+    - config - configuring the application
-    - constants
+    - constants - all of the project constant variables
-    - controllers
+    - controllers - folder, where we can separate the route and the controller function
-    - models
+    - models - stores database schemas
-    - routes
+    - routes - contains various application routes

 # <p id="tools">Tools</p>